Americans leave a lot of money on the table for the taxman.

 Investments are not all taxed at the same rate.

 Things like real estate investment trusts and bond interest, for example, are taxed as ordinary income, reports Fidelity Investments.
-For tax year 2018, that means they can have a tax rate as high as 37 percent, while long-term capital gains top out at 20 percent, or even slightly beyond that for folks with very large incomes.

 This can affect what kind of investments you select and where you keep them, but it should also have you keeping an eye on your income.